Bugatti has revealed the most expensive new car of all time: La Voiture Noire, a one-off homage to Jean Bugatti’s iconic Type 57 SC Atlantic.

-La Voiture Noire, which arrives in Bugatti's 110th anniversary year, features aggressive styling up front with a more pronounced grille than either the Veyron or Chiron, while the headlights recede back above the wheel arches rather than being placed horizontally above the bumper, which now juts out sharply.
+La Voiture Noire, which arrives in Bugatti's 110th anniversary year, features aggressive styling up front with a more pronounced grille than either the Veyron or How to build a Chiron, while the headlights recede back above the wheel arches rather than being placed horizontally above the bumper, which now juts out sharply.

 While the styling isn’t entirely reminiscent of the smooth coupé contours and elongated bonnet of the original Atlantic, the most definitive stylistic aspect has been retained: the dorsal seam running up along the bonnet, between the windows and over the roof of the body (although the rivets have been left out).

 At the rear, a continuous rear light runs along a grille-like back end, McLaren P1 style, with the company name illuminated in white below.
 All this sits above a bespoke exhaust set-up comprising six separate pipes running away from the car's 1479bhp 8.0-litre 16-cylinder engine.
 From the specs, it is likely to be the same engine used in the Chiron.